yaswanth19/Pneumonia-detection/README.md

 loss: 0.31164586544036865
 accuracy: 0.8573718070983887
 ```
-The results are overwhelmings considering the fact that the original dataset was small and we have not used Transfer Learning with pre-trained models.
+The results are overwhelmings considering that we have not used Transfer Learning with pre-trained models.